-- Describe how expenditures will facilitate the achievement of GHG emission reductions in the State - Expenditures will achieve net GHG benefits from carbon stored in soils, and/or plant matter, and changes in GHGs (e.g., CO2) that may result from practice implementation. - Eligible practices may include but are not limited to: - Cropland management practices (compost application, establishment of cover crops, reduced/no-till); - Herbaceous cover practices that establish perennial herbaceous plantings (including but not limited to wind barriers, vegetative barriers, riparian cover, buffer strips, field border/strip); or - Woody cover practices that establish tree plantings (including but not limited to windbreak/shelterbelt establishment; riparian buffer; or hedgerow planting); or - Grazing lands practices (including but not limited to compost application, prescribed grazing, range planting, silvopasture). - Expenditures achieve net GHG benefits as follows: - Cropland management practices increase soil organic carbon and/or store carbon in soils; - Herbaceous cover practices store carbon in herbaceous perennial cover and decreasing atmospheric CO2 emissions. - Woody cover practices store carbon in trees and decrease CO2 emissions. - Grazing lands practices increase soil organic carbon and store carbon in trees. - CSA TA programs will help increase the adoption of HSP practices through outreach, application completion and submission assistance, project implementation assistance, reporting on project outcomes, including GHG reductions achieved by HSP projects. - Explain when GHG emission reductions and/or co-benefits are expected to occur and how they will be maintained - For FY 2018-19, net GHG benefits will begin upon implementation of eligible management practices.
-Project implementation will begin as early as November 2019. - Projects will be incentivized for three years. - For cropland management practices and grazing lands practices (except silvopasture), net GHG benefits are quantified over the incentive period and may result in permanent increases in baseline levels of soil carbon.
+Describe how expenditures will facilitate the achievement of GHG emission reductions in the State

+- Expenditures will achieve net GHG benefits from carbon stored in soils, and/or plant matter, and changes in GHGs (e.g., CO2) that may result from practice implementation. - Eligible practices may include but are not limited to: - Soil management practices (compost application, establishment of cover crops, reduced/no-till). - Herbaceous cover practices that establish perennial herbaceous plantings (including but not limited to wind barriers, vegetative barriers, riparian cover, buffer strips, field border/strip); or - Woody cover practices that establish tree plantings (including but not limited to windbreak/shelterbelt establishment; riparian buffer; or hedgerow planting). - Grazing lands practices (including but not limited to compost application, prescribed grazing, range planting, silvopasture). - Expenditures achieve net GHG benefits as follows: - Soil management practices increase soil organic carbon and/or store carbon in soils. - Herbaceous cover practices store carbon in herbaceous perennial cover, help store soil carbon and decrease atmospheric CO2 emissions. - Woody cover practices store carbon in trees, help store soil carbon and decrease CO2 emissions. - Grazing lands practices increase soil organic carbon and store carbon in trees. - CSA TA programs will help increase the adoption of HSP practices through outreach, application submission assistance and project implementation assistance, complementing GHG reductions achieved by HSP described above.

+Explain when GHG emission reductions and/or co-benefits are expected to occur and how they will be maintained

-- For silvopasture and woody cover practices in grazing land practices, net GHG benefits are quantified over ten years because trees have a longer maturation period and lifetime. - For tillage practices, there is a risk that soil carbon increases may be reversed if land managers return to conventional till practices.
-To address this issue, CDFA is strongly encouraging farmers and ranchers to continue the practice post-incentive funding period, and projects planning to implement practices for a longer term will be given additional consideration during project review. - Cropland management practices may result in permanent increases in baseline levels of soil carbon. - Cropland management practices that are voluntarily implemented beyond the incentive period are likely to deliver additional net GHG benefits. - For herbaceous cover practices, net GHG benefits are quantified over the incentive period.
+- For FY 2021-22, net GHG benefits will begin upon implementation of eligible management practices.
+Project implementation is expected to begin as early as January 2022. - Projects will be incentivized for three years. - For soil management practices and grazing lands practices (except silvopasture), net GHG benefits are quantified over the grant period and may result in permanent increases in baseline levels of soil carbon. - For tillage practices, there is a risk that soil carbon increases may be reversed if land managers return to conventional till practices.
+To address this issue, CDFA strongly encourages farmers and ranchers to continue the practice post-incentive funding period, and projects planning to implement practices for a longer term will be given additional consideration during project review. - Soil management practices may result in permanent increases in baseline levels of soil carbon. - Soil management practices that are voluntarily implemented beyond the incentive period are likely to deliver additional net GHG benefits. - For herbaceous cover practices, net GHG benefits are quantified over the grant term (3 years). - For woody cover practices and silvopasture in grazing land practices, net GHG benefits are quantified over ten years because trees have a longer maturation period and lifetime.